ferrous-systems/rust-training/training-slides/src/julia-cheatsheet.md

 ## Lifetimes

 ## Lifetimes, Subtyping, Variance

+* Best video summary I know of lifetimes: [but what is 'a lifetime](https://www.youtube.com/watch?v=gRAVZv7V91Q)

 Actually, you can know **A LOT** about this system already if you know subtyping from Julia!
 Almost all beginner level explanations of lifetimes I know of punt on subtyping and variance until the much later advanced courses, which is a shame, because a small bit of it can be used to explain the internals of the borrowchecker.